code42/py42/docs/methoddocs/filleeventqueries.md

 # Filter Classes

 The following classes construct filters for Forensic Search queries.
 Each filter class corresponds to a Forensic Search event detail.
-Call the appropriate classmethod on your desired filter class with the `value` you want to match, and it will return a `FilterGroup` object that can be passed to `FileEventQuery`'s `all()` or `any()` methods to create complex queries that match multiple filter rules.
+Call the appropriate classmethod on your desired filter class with the `value` you want to match and it will return a `FilterGroup` object that can be passed to `FileEventQuery`'s `all()` or `any()` methods to create complex queries that match multiple filter rules.